 Purple shows well in the outdoors.
 In fact, it's one of the only colors that colorblind people can easily identify.
 Having said that, just seeing it on a fence post or painted on a tree as you go by might only garner a quick glance and an odd look.

-Originally landowners were required to have a “no trespassing” or other sign posted to explain the purple paint, but only one year later that rule was rescinded.
-The law states that the paint must be marked in vertical lines a minimum of eight inches long and at least one inch wide.
+Originally landowners were required to have a "no trespassing" or other sign posted to explain the purple paint, but only one year later that rule was rescinded.
+The law states that the paint must be marked in vertical lines a minimum of 8 inches long and at least 1 inch wide.

-The marked posts or even trees must have clearly visible paint and that paint must be placed between three and five feet from the ground.
-Other states with purple paint rules include Kansas, Arizona, Montana, Arkansas, Idaho, Florida, Maine, North Carolina, Missouri, and Illinois.
+The marked posts or even trees must have clearly visible paint and that paint must be placed 3-5feet from the ground.
+Other states with purple paint rules include Kansas, Arizona, Montana, Arkansas, Idaho, Florida, Maine, North Carolina, Missouri and Illinois.

-No matter what state you are in “posted” and other no trespassing signs can be a headache for landowners to constantly replace.
-Sometimes they just wear out and sometimes trespassers use them for target practice.
+No matter what state you're in, "posted" and other no-trespassing signs can be a headache for landowners to constantly replace.

 Now we just need more states to get in on the purple paint rule.
-The only thing left to be done is to share what the meaning of the purple paint rule so everyone knows!
+The only thing left to be done is to share the meaning of the rule so everyone knows!